 Money makes the world go around

-The second topic, ‘Money makes the world go round’ is exploring the theme of multinational companies and what impact they have had on globalisation.
+The second topic, ‘Money makes the world go round’ is exploring the theme of multinational companies and globalisation.
 We use Nike as a case study for employment and globalisation, and we aim to inspire pupils to develop their awareness of sustainability.

 Summer Term